derekjdoug/city-explorer/README.md

 05-14-2022 07:35pm -
 Local server created to host weather data for user.

+05-29-2022 07:50pm -
+APIs integrated

 ## Credit and Collaborations

-- Special thanks to Zayah Lang for helping me debug.
+- Special thanks to Zayah Lang and Luis Sandoval for helping me debug.

-Name of feature: Lab: Class 07, Weather Integration
+Name of feature: Lab: Class 10, Cache

 Estimate of time needed to complete: 4 hours

-Start time: 14 May @ 1500
+Start time: 28 May @ 1200

-Finish time: 14 May @ 2000
+Finish time: 29 May @ 2000

 Actual time needed to complete: Approx. 5 hours